Pecos War: War

-Fight with Indians
+Fight with the Apache

-During the same time, Chisum was also in conflict with Apaches who were said to have stolen from his herd and attacked his men as well.
-Previously, in 1873, Chisum lost thousands of dollars' worth of horses, mules, and livestock because of alleged Apache raids.
-Continued predation forced Chisum and his allies to attack the Apache reservation in early 1875, resulting in several dead and many horses stolen.
-The Apache attempted retaliation but ended up fleeing.
+During the same time, Chisum was also in conflict with Apaches at the same area, who were said to have stolen from his herd and attacked his men.
+Chisum's feud with the Apaches began as early as 1867, and by 1872, he claimed to have lost $150,000 worth of cattle from Indian and rustler raids.
+In early 1875, Chisum and his allies attacked the Apache reservation, killing many and causing others to flee.